History of North Ossetia–Alania

 The Republic of North Ossetia – Alania is a federal subject of Russia (a republic), located in the Caucasus region.

 Early history

 The territory of North Ossetia has been inhabited for thousands of years, being both a very fertile agricultural region and a key trade route through the Caucasus Mountains.
 The ancestors of the present inhabitants were a people called the Alans, a warlike nomadic people who spoke an Iranian language.
-Part of the Alan people eventually settled in the Caucasus around the 7th century AD.
+The First Iranian-speaking tribes appeared in the Caucasus in the 7th century BC.
 By about the 9th century, the kingdom of Alania had arisen and had been converted to Christianity by Byzantine missionaries.
 An archbishopric was established in western Alania under the authority of the Patriarchate of Constantinople, and many large churches were constructed (Zelenchuk churches, Shoana Church, Senty Church).
 Alania became a powerful state in the Caucasus, profiting greatly from the legendary Silk Road to China, which passed through its territory.